+In 2019, there were no changes of assumptions.
 In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 There were no changes in the discount rate.
-In 2017, the accounting discount rate was reduced from 7.65 to 7.15 percent.
+There were no changes in the discount rate.